ray-project/ray/doc/source/ray-core/miscellaneous.rst

 Run large Ray cluster
 ---------------------

-The GCS plays an important role in Ray cluster and nodes and workers connect to the GCS.
-To run a large scale Ray cluster, more attentions need to be paied to the head node where the GCS runs.
-There are several things need to be tuned for this.
+The GCS plays an important role in Ray.
+Every node and worker connects to the GCS.
+To run a large-scale Ray cluster, the GCS usually becomes the bottleneck and brings the cluster down in the worst case.
+Here are some tips to run Ray with more than 1k nodes.

 ## Tuning the OS

-Because all nodes and workers connect to the GCS, it means a lof of network connections will be created and the OS has to support that number of connections and nodes.
+Because all nodes and workers connect to the GCS, many network connections will be created and the OS has to support that number of connections and nodes.

 ### Maximum open files

-Every worker and rayelt connect to the GCS, which in the end creating a lot of tcp connections.
-This usually will reach the limit of opening connections restricted by the OS.
-The current limit can be checked by `ulimit -n` and if it's small, it should be increased according to the OS mannual.
+The OS has to be configured to support opening many TCP connections since every worker and raylet connects to the GCS.
+In POSIX systems, the current limit can be checked by `ulimit -n` and if it's small, it should be increased according to the OS mannual.

 ### ARP cache

 Another thing that needs to be configured is the ARP cache.
-In a large cluster, all the worker nodes need to connect to the head node, so it needs to ensure that the ARP cache size is bigger than that.
-Fail to do this will result in the head node hanging and fail to response any requests.
+In a large cluster, all the worker nodes connect to the head node, which adds a lot of entries to the ARP table.
+It needs to ensure that the ARP cache size is bigger than that.
+Failure to do this will result in the head node hanging and thus no to response to any requests.
 When it happens, `dmesg` will show errors like `neighbor table overflow message`.

-The ARP cache size can be tuned in `/etc/sysctl.conf` by increasing the value of `net.ipv4.neigh.default.gc_thresh1` - `net.ipv4.neigh.default.gc_thresh3`.
+In Ubuntu, the ARP cache size can be tuned in `/etc/sysctl.conf` by increasing the value of `net.ipv4.neigh.default.gc_thresh1` - `net.ipv4.neigh.default.gc_thresh3`.
-For more details, please refer to OS mannual.
+For more details, please refer to the OS manual.

 ## Tuning the Ray

-When GCS is overloaded, some function is going to be slow and thus bring down the whole cluster.
-Luckily, here are the OS environments which can be used to tune these.
+When GCS is overloaded, some functions are going to run slowly and thus bring down the whole cluster.
+To run a large cluster, several parameters need to be tuned for Ray.

 ### Health check

 GCS checks the health of the worker nodes by sending ping periodically.
-Sometimes, if the network is poor or the raylet is too busy and response late, the raylet might be marked dead incorrectly.
+Sometimes, if the network is poor or the raylet is too busy to response, the raylet might be marked dead incorrectly.

-GCS use similar algorithm as k8s probes to check the healthiness of the Raylet: it sends the ping to the worker periodically and if it failed X times consecutively, the worker will be marked as dead.
-Once a worker is marked as dead, it'll be considered dead by the Ray cluster, even it's not.
+GCS uses a similar algorithm as k8s probes to check the healthiness of the
+Raylet: it sends the ping to the worker periodically and if it failed X times consecutively, the worker will be marked as dead.
+Once a worker is marked as dead, it'll be considered dead forever even it's not.
 The following OS environments can be used to tune this:

 - `RAY_health_check_initial_delay_ms` The delay of the first health check, 5000ms by default.
-- `RAY_health_check_period_ms` The interval between two health check request, 3000ms by default.
+- `RAY_health_check_period_ms` The interval between two health check requests, 3000ms by default.
 - `RAY_health_check_timeout_ms` The timeout to consider a health check failed, 10000ms by default.
-- `RAY_health_check_failure_threshold` The consecutively failure threshold the worker node will be considered dead, 5 by default.
+- `RAY_health_check_failure_threshold` The consecutive failure threshold for the worker node being considered dead, 5 by default.

 ### Resource broadcasting

 Another functionality GCS provided is to ensure each worker node has a view of available resources of each other in the Ray cluster.
 Each raylet is going to push its local available resource to GCS and GCS will broadcast it to all the raylet periodically.
 The time complexity is O(N^2).
 In a large Ray cluster, this is going to be an issue, since most of the time is spent on broadcasting the resources.
 There are several OS environments we can use to tune this:

-- `RAY_resource_broadcast_batch_size` The maximum number of nodes in a single requests sent by GCS, by default 512.
+- `RAY_resource_broadcast_batch_size` The maximum number of nodes in a single request sent by GCS, by default 512.
-- `RAY_raylet_report_resources_period_milliseconds` The interval between two resources report in raylet, 100ms by default.
+- `RAY_raylet_report_resources_period_milliseconds` The interval between two
+  resources report in raylet, 100ms by default.

-Beaware that there is a trade off between scheduling performance and GCS loads.
-Decrease the resource broadcasting frequency might make scheduling slower.
+Be aware that this is a trade-off between scheduling performance and GCS loads.
+Decreasing the resource broadcasting frequency might make scheduling slower.

 ### gRPC threads for GCS
 By default, only one gRPC thread is used for server and client polling from the completion queue.
 This might become the bottleneck if QPS is too high.

 - `RAY_gcs_server_rpc_server_thread_num` Control the number of threads in GCS polling from the server completion queue, by default, 1.
 - `RAY_gcs_server_rpc_client_thread_num` Control the number of threads in GCS polling from the client completion queue, by default, 1.

 ### Benchmark